angeloGarciaV/holbertonschool-csharp/csharp-hashset_stack_queue_linkedlist/README.md

 #### 3-stack_push_pop

-- method that manipulates a stack and retrieves information
+- method that manipulates a stack and retrieves its information

+#### 4-queue_enqueue_dequeue

+- method that manipulates a queue and retrieves its information